NVIDIAGameWorks/RTXGI-DDGI/README.md

 * [thirdparty](thirdparty) contains third-party software used by the sample application(s)

-* **d3d** contains a compatible recent version of the DirectX 12 Agility SDK to use when running on Windows (delivered by Packman)

-* **dxc** contains a compatible recent version of the DirectX Shader Compiler for your platform (delivered by Packman)

 * [ue4-plugin](ue4-plugin) contains the RTXGI Unreal Engine 4 plugin source code and documentation

 * [docs](docs) contains helpful guides and documentation

+* **external/agilitysdk** contains a compatible recent version of the DirectX 12 Agility SDK to use when running on Windows (delivered by CMake)

+* **external/dxc** contains a compatible recent version of the DirectX Shader Compiler for your platform (delivered by CMake)

 ## System Requirements